microsoft/vcpkg-docs/vcpkg/concepts/continuous-integration.md

 ms.date: 5/10/2024
 ms.topic: concept-article
 ---
-# vcpkg in continous integration environments
+# vcpkg in Continuous Integration environments

 This article describes how to effectively use vcpkg in a continuous integration (CI) environment.
-Either because you are using vpckg to manage your project's dependencies or you have a custom vcpkg registry and want to add CI tests for your ports.
+Either because you are using vcpkg to manage your project's dependencies or you have a custom vcpkg registry and want to add CI tests for your ports.